Precise Procedures for a Variety of Ear Conditions

 Complex conditions are presented at a monthly conference attended by ear surgeons, neurosurgeons, radiation oncologists, and neuroradiologists to make the best recommendations for treatment possible.

-Our clinic is located in the state-of-the-art West Campus Building, opened in August 2018.
-In addition to ear surgery, we offer comprehensive audiologic and vestibular testing services at this location.
+Our clinics are located in the state-of-the-art West Campus Building, opened in August 2018, as well as UT Southwestern Pediatric Group in Plano and Children's Health in Dallas.
+In addition to ear surgery, we offer comprehensive audiologic services at all locations and vestibular testing services at our West Campus Building location.

 Clinical Trials